 If the Receiver receives an indication that the trigger request was not accepted or the delivery was not successful, the Receiver shall set the triggerStatus attribute to TRIGGER_FAILED.

 If the Receiver receives an indication that the trigger request expired before completion the Receiver shall set the triggerStatus attribute to TRIGGER_EXPIRED.

+If the Receiver receives an indication that the trigger request is terminated before completion the Receiver shall set the triggerStatus attribute to TRIGGER_TERMINATED.

+If the Receiver receives an indication that the delivery of trigger request is not confirmed the Receiver shall set the triggerStatus attribute to TRIGGER_UNCONFIRMED.

 7.4.57.2.2 Retrieve